-OUR MISSION: The mission of the Pittsburgh Fringe Festival is to support adventurous and exploratory performing artists by showcasing their unjuried artistic expression in a professional environment to equally adventurous audiences.
+OUR MISSION The mission of the Pittsburgh Fringe Festival is to support adventurous and exploratory performing artists by showcasing their artistic expression in an inclusive environment to equally adventurous audiences.

-We are proud members of USAFF (US Association of Fringe Festivals), and World Fringe, and we regularly meet up with directors of other fringes around the US and the World.
-(So if you have questions about touring, we may be able to help answer your questions.)
+We are proud members of USAFF (US Association of Fringe Festivals), and World Festival Network, and World Fringe, and we regularly meet up with directors of other fringes around the US and the World.

 We are also proud members of the East Liberty Chamber of Commerce.

 Since 2019 we are in the East Liberty, Garfield, and Bloomfield area mostly along Penn Avenue.
 With 9 venues along Penn Avenue, as well as, lots of restaurants and art galleries, we hope you will have an amazing experience!